A UK Homeowner’s Checklist Before EV Home Charger Installation (2026)

 Check your unit regularly for any damage or changes and keep it clean.
 If yours is a smart charger, make sure its firmware and software are always up-to-date.
 Most important of all, have a professional regularly conduct electricity tests too.

-Pro tips for a smooth installation
+Pro tips for a smooth EV home charger installation

 During installation, make sure that your charger is directly connected to its dedicated fuse box and not through extension leads, which are not built to handle EV chargers.
 Otherwise, you risk overheating.